JustinUrf/DigimonTCG-Odds/README.md

 * 3:20: Work on Figma design for what I want it to look like.
 * 4:00: Clean up Capstone project files, creating component map for project.
 * 4:45: Have a good understanding of goals and objectives for next few times I work on it after tinkering with everything.

+### Friday, 05/05/23
+* 8-9am: Resolving some bugs, reviewing old projects for guide.
+* 5-6pm: Resolving nivo Dependancy, adding more depandacies for project.